MusicDataset/md_homepage/content/musics/s/SonatainCMajorHob.XVI,50(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in C Major Hob.
+title: Sonata in C Major Hob.
 XVI/50 (1)
 description: This is the description for Sonata in C Major Hob.
 XVI/50 by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]